ButterflyEA/treatments_manager/backend/README.md

 1. Ensure Rust is installed
 2. Clone the repository
+3. Copy the environment configuration: `cp .env.example .env`
+4. (Optional) Modify the `.env` file for custom settings
-3. Run `cargo run` - the database will be created automatically
+5. Run `cargo run` - the database will be created automatically

 ### Database Reset